marbu/blog-marbu-eu/posts/2021-04-05-minimal-xmonad-config.md

 words, he was interested in a config file which is as simple as possible and which can define actions for these special keys found on all modern laptops.

-So let's see the minimal example of such configuration I come up with:
+So let's see the minimal example of such configuration I come up with (on Fedora 33 machine with `xmonad-0.15-7.fc33.x86_64` package):

 ```
 import Graphics.X11.ExtraTypes.XF86